activecell/activecell.com/support/forecasts/analyses/cogs-category-forecast.md

 <!-- screenshot -->

-For example, pegging legal expense to revenue provides useful context to your forecast and saves you from having to adjust legal expense forecasts as your revenue forecast shifts.
+For example, pegging web hosting costs to revenue provides useful context to your forecast and saves you from having to adjust the expense forecast as your revenue forecast shifts.

 ### Cost driver: Forecast bottom up by product volume

 Sometimes, a category may be pegged against product sales (e.g. for every _x_ thousand units, we should spend _y_).
 In such a case, you can model a category benchmarked against product sales volume.
+For businesses planning revenue based on product groups, this is especially common for COGS categories.

 <!-- screenshot -->